-Any course with the PJST attribute code may qualify for this requirement.
+Any course with the PJST attribute code (or PJST 4999) may qualify for this requirement.
 Ideally these should include at least one peace-focused course and one justice-focused course.
 Students should select these electives in consultation with the program adviser.

 Or similar approved capstone course on social justice movements and conflict resolution.